squarism/squarism.github.io/README.md

-# Squarism

-Personal blog and portfolio site built with Astro, transformed from AstroPaper template into a newspaper-style publication.
+Personal blog and portfolio site.

 ## Site Architecture

+Built with Astro, different sections have collections which are described below.
+This template is not generic or intended for reuse but you are welcome to poke around.

 ### Content Collections